Iowa City, Iowa: Buses

 Iowa City Transit, Coralville Transit, and the University of Iowa's Cambus system provide public transportation.

 Commuter bus service to Cedar Rapids is provided by the 380 Express.
 Intercity bus transit is served at either the Court Street Transportation Center in Iowa City or the Coralville Transit Intermodal Facility in Coralville.

 Cycling

 There is a system of paved bicycle paths, especially along the Iowa River.
 Some of the main roads also have designated bike lanes or sharrows, such as Jefferson street, Market street, First avenue, Mccollister Blvd and Dodge street.
 As of 2017, both Iowa City and the University of Iowa have been awarded 'silver' status as a bicycle friendly community and university, respectively, by the League of American Bicyclists.

+The city is also home to the Iowa City Bike Library, a nonprofit bicycle collective that refurbishes donated bicycles and offers public repair education.